theobdt/aerial_pc_classification/README.md

 ## 2. Computing features

-Output files will be saved in `data/features/`.
 To compute all features at once, run the following command :

 ```
 $ python3 compute_features.py -f data/preprocessed/vaihingen3D_train.ply data/preprocessed/vaihingen3D_test.ply --full_pipeline
 ```

-Otherwise, features can be computed incrementaly as detailed below.
+Otherwise, features can be computed incrementally as detailed below.
+Output files will be saved in `data/features/`.

 ### 2.1 Local descriptors
 ```